Skip to main content

 1. Bridge Network (Default)

-• Isolation: Containers on different bridge networks cannot communicate.
+• Isolation: Containers on different bridge networks cannot communicate directly.

 • Use Case: Standalone containers communicating on the same host.